zholderman6722/cis237assignment6/README.md

 *NOTE: There is a database for each person.
 Use the one that is for you.
 Don't be a troll.
 If I hear about you trolling on someone elses database, you will get a zero for the assignment!
 ********************************************************************************************

+The id field should not be updated since it is a primary key.
+Therefore it does not need to be updated.
+The id field does however need to be entered when creating a new record in the database.
+(Adding a new beverage) The fields that do need to be allowed to be entered for update are the following.

+Updatable Fields:
+* Description
+* Pack
+* Price
+* Decimal

 Solution Requirements:

 * 4 Main pages: Home, Contact, About, and Beverages